 Teams will build a low-cost Prosthetic Arm for someone who has no use of his/her arm, either through amputation or paralysis.
-The device must meet the criteria outlined in the rules and be designed to perform the following tasks:
+This prosthesis should allow the wearer to use both arms to complete everyday tasks.
+This will be evidenced by the device meeting the criteria outlined in the rules and performing the following tasks: